USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch11_ISAM.md

 For item 3), these are processes in the model that create a given species but not from the emissions streams that can be specified with the control file.
 For example, 'O3_OTH' includes ozone that is produced from background methane that is specified in the model as a constant.

 Finally, ISAM is an approximation for attribution.
 In the formulation, assumptions are made about which species are most important in the chemical formuation of the species being studied.
-For example, all species in the gas-phase chemical mechanisms supported by CMAQ contribute to some degree to ozone formation.
+For example in cb6r3 based mechanisms, peroxyl radicals from aromatic compounds affect ozone production by a small amount so ISAM neglects their contribution.
 The contribution to ozone from species not included in the ISAM formulation will go into 'O3_OTH', even if the emission source of these species is included in the control file.

 ## 11.4 ISAM Benchmark data
 The input files for the CMAQv5.3.2 ISAM benchmark case are the same as the benchmark inputs for the base model, described in the [CMAQ Benchmark Tutorial](Tutorials/CMAQ_UG_tutorial_benchmark.md).
 Output source apportionment files associated with the sample `isam_control.txt` provided in this release package are included in the benchmark outputs for the base model.